-Traveling by RV can be a great way to save money.
+Traveling by RV can be a great way to save money, and stay in great states like Arizona.
 True, you must buy or rent an RV and pay the associated expenses, including campground fees, but in return, you save on hotel and restaurant costs.
 Here are some resources for finding low-cost RV campgrounds and parking places.

 Low-Cost RV Campgrounds